homecoded/sucodo/README.md

 License
 =======

-   Copyright 2017 Manuel Ruelke, homecoded.com
+   Copyright 2012 and after, Manuel Rülke, homecoded.com

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.